When it comes to heart health (and overall health) butter used to be the bad guy. Now all eyes are on sugar — and, in particular, added sugar.

 How much added sugar should I be eating?

 The latest statistics show that added sugars constitute 13% of total daily calories for the average American adult.
-The CDC recommends that adults keep added sugars to no more than 10% of total daily calories; and for children 6 and older, that number should be about 14%.
+The CDC recommends that Americans two years and older keep added sugars to no more than 10% of total daily calories.

 Meanwhile, the American Heart Association recommends a maximum of just 6 teaspoons of added sugar a day for women and 9 teaspoons for men.
-For reference, a typical 12-ounce soft drink contains 9 ¾ teaspoons of sugar, while a 16-ounce soft drink contains 13 teaspoons of sugar, according to Van Herle.
+For reference, a typical 12-ounce soft drink contains 10 teaspoons of sugar, while a 16-ounce soft drink contains 13 teaspoons of sugar, according to Dr. Van Herle.

 What’s the best way to manage how much sugar I’m eating?